 River shoes are a great idea when hiking this trail.
 In the summer I wear Chacos or Tevas because I can hike in them also.
 In the winter I bring them along and change into them for the stream crossings.
 If you chose to go barefoot, be careful.
 I have fallen into a few creeks from stepping on rocks at the wrong angle.

 After you cross Blaylock Creek the trail takes you through a beautiful river bottom forest.
 Umbrella magnolias tower above you blocking out much light as you walk along the sandy path.
 You will cross a few wet-water streams so if you do hike in sandals, be prepared to have muddy feet.

 You leave the river bottom and steeply ascend to a gorgeous overlook.
 From here you can see the mountains to the east and take in the beauty of the rugged terrain of the area.

 At this point in the river, a giant beech tree used to hang out far across the river.
-When I was child, my family and I used to marvel at it strength to hold on, but it too has been washed away.
+When I was a child, my family and I used to marvel at its strength to hold on, but it too has been washed away.

 Across the river, an older trail crosses the river here.
 When I was growing up, we used to take this route.

 As you drop back down to the river bottom, the new trail and old trail converge.
 Here the river makes a U shape and the trail takes you to the other side of the U of the part of the river you were just looking down on from above.